 The GDPR distinguishes between 2 terms - controller and processor of personal data.
-In very simple terms, the data controller is the one who decides what will be processed, how it will be done, what means will be used to do it.
-However, he is often unable to ensure all the activities himself, so he outsources services to other providers.
+In very simple terms, the data controller is the one who decides what will be processed, how it will be done and what means will be used to do it.
+However, he is often unable to ensure all these himself, so he outsources services to other providers.
 For example, the controller does not have servers to store personal data.
 Or it does not have the staff capacity to handle the accounting internally.
 Therefore, they turn to cloud providers, storage providers, external accountants, use external CRM systems, etc.

-In order to use a processor, however. the controller must conclude a so-called processing contract.
+In order to use a processor, however. the controller must conclude a so-called processing agreement.